-Once you have decided to proceed with surgery, you will receive a detailed Cost/Payment Schedule will be prepared for you.
-This outlines clearly all the costs associated with your proposed procedure(s) including Surgeon, Anaesthetist and estimated Hospital costs where applicable.
+Once you have decided to proceed with surgery, you will receive a detailed Cost/Payment Schedule.
+This clearly outlines all the costs associated with your proposed procedure(s) including Surgeon, Anaesthetist and estimated Hospital costs where applicable.

 On the day of your surgery we suggest you bring comfortable, loose fitting and front-opening garments, this may include a nightie or suitable pyjamas.
 It is recommended that you remove nail varnish as a precaution so that your anaesthetist is able to monitor your oxygen levels easily.